DOI-USGS/StarDS/README.md

 ### Generative AI Disclosure

 This repository contains software code that was generated or modified with the assistance of artificial intelligence (AI) tools, in accordance with U.S. Geological Survey (USGS) disclosure requirements.
 All AI-generated or AI-assisted code has been reviewed and validated by USGS developers.
-Users are responsible for reviewing and testing this code for their specific applications.
-See RFC 14 for more information.

 ## Building